GoogleCloudPlatform/knative-build-tutorials/docker-build/README.md

            "--destination=gcr.io/[PROJECT-NAME]/hello-nginx"]
 ```

-A few things should look different than the simpler "Hello, World!" build.
+A few things look different than the simpler "Hello, World!" build.

+**Click the `Continue` button to understand those differences...**

-### Git source
+## Git source

 This time, the build will need sources to build an artifact.